caioariede/caioariede.github.io/content/posts/intercepting-function-calls-in-python-scripts.md

 # Usage

-This is an example on how to use pyintercept to get the [Wagtail](http://github.com/torchbox/wagtail) dependencies.
+This is an example of how to use pyintercept to get the [Wagtail](http://github.com/torchbox/wagtail) dependencies.

 ```